 Features.
 If you have a really dramatic feature, there is such a thing as calling too much attention to it.
 For instance, Angelina Jolie does not need to wear bright red lipstick for us to notice her lips— especially if she’s just wandering around running errands.
 Which leads me to my next point . . .

 Occasion.
 This is is the most important.
 There is a big difference between a “day” look for work and “night” look for a club or bar.
 There is a different between working in an artistic field and a traditional field.
 There is a difference between wandering the mall and work, a family Christmas party and a youthful NYE party . . .
 You get the idea.
 There are makeup standards for different circumstances.

 Keep in mind that there are some people who think ANY makeup is too much— they shun makeup for religious/cultural reasons or want to fight it as a political thing, saying that makeup subjects females or is a manifestation of a shallow, image-obsessed society they want nothing to do with.
 If they can even tell you’re wearing it, it’s too much.
 Conversely, there are people who will always think you need more makeup; I’ve heard of employers who will automatically cut people out of interviews for not wearing enough makeup because they think it means they’re lazy and not interested in making a good impression.
 You can’t please everyone.
 So when all is said and done, it’s most about what you feel is a good amount and makes you comfortable to wear.

 Personally, LadyLuna, from your blog I think your makeup looks fine.
 Yes, you can tell you wear it, but it’s flattering to your coloring and style.
-You may just be encountering some people who are very anti-makeup in general, or much more minimalist.posted almost 5 years ago
+You may just be encountering some people who are very anti-makeup in general, or much more minimalist.posted over 5 years ago

 Nice, I’m liking the feedback.
 I really do agree with all of your comments.
 Age and occasion are really the most important things to consider.
-And thanks for your compliments about my own makeup! :)posted almost 5 years ago
+And thanks for your compliments about my own makeup! :)posted over 5 years ago